Category Mapping

 NOTE

-If your store has only one collection or product type, you don't necessarily have to create a category mapping.
+If your store has only one Shopify category, collection, or product type, you don't necessarily have to create a category mapping.
 You can manually enter the sales channel's corresponding category directly in the template when you use category mapping in the feed.

 Create an empty category mapping